Breaking Down Business Writing and Proposal Writing

 Essential Proposal Components

-Transmittal Letter – This letter should be addressed to the person or department mentioned specifically in the RFP.
+- Transmittal Letter – Address this letter to the person or department mentioned in the RFP.
 It should function as an introduction of your company to the customer and will usually provide a brief overview of why you’re the best choice to provide the good or service.

-Scope of Work (or Technical Response) — Each requirement listed in the SOW needs to be addressed within the Technical Response.
+- Scope of Work – Each requirement listed in the SOW needs to be addressed within the technical response.
 This might include key personnel, specifications, timelines, and anything and everything requested by the procuring entity.
-This is the time to be very specific and answer exactly the questions being asked.
-This is not the time to plug in marketing materials or generic responses.
+So, this is the time to be very specific.
+Therefore, answer all questions exactly as they’re asked.
+On the other hand, this is not the time to plug in marketing materials or generic responses.

-Pricing — This section of the proposal is typically weighted very heavily for review and engagement.
+- Pricing – Review and engagement factor heavily into the pricing breakdown section of the RFP.
 Most RFPs specify a particular format for the pricing, and your response should make every effort to comply with that format (whether it’s a complex Excel spreadsheet or a simple table).
-There are rare instances when an RFP will permit pricing proposals that don’t adhere to the proposal’s specific instructions.
+Occasionally, an RFP will permit pricing proposals that don’t adhere to the proposal’s instructions.

-When it comes to understanding the language of RFPs, The Bid Lab has you covered.
-We have a team of RFP writers at the ready, who deal with these details all day every day.
+When it comes to understanding the business and proposal writing language of RFPs, The Bid Lab has you covered.
+We cover related topics, like why you need an RFP writer and whether or not you need bid writing services in other articles.
+Want to write your proposal yourself?
+We offer tips that can help you organize original documents of solicitation so you can write like an RFP expert.
+And, of course, we have a team of RFP writers at the ready who deal with these details all day, every day.
 So, if you need help navigating these complexities, start by scheduling a free consultation today!
-You can also call us at 1-844-4BIDLAB to discuss how to start bidding on profitable government projects.
-Or, send us a message at respond@thebidlab.com and we’ll get back to you ASAP.
+You can also call us at 1-844-4BIDLAB or email us at respond@thebidlab.com.